mlflow/mlflow/docs/source/tutorial.rst

        - Install `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_
        - Install the MLflow package (via ``install.packages("mlflow")``)
-       - Install MLflow (via ``mlflow::install_mlflow()``)
+       - Install MLflow (via ``mlflow::mlflow_install()``)
        - Clone (download) the MLflow repository via ``git clone https://github.com/mlflow/mlflow``
-       - ``setwd()`` into the ``example`` directory within your clone of MLflow - we'll use this working directory for running the tutorial.
+       - ``setwd()`` into the ``examples`` directory within your clone of MLflow - we'll use this working directory for running the tutorial.
 We avoid running directly from our clone of MLflow as doing so would cause the tutorial to use MLflow from source, rather than your PyPI installation of MLflow.

 Training the Model
 ------------------